Understanding How Case Studies Are Used as a Research Method

 Essentially, case studies can be divided into three main types, which are:

-While the above are types of case studies, these in turn can be divided into four distinct forms, which are:
+While the above are types of case studies, these, in turn, can be divided into four distinct forms, which are:

 - The illustrative form of case study: The nature of this form of case study is descriptive and its purpose is to provide enlightenment on a given type of circumstance or situation and the processes and social relations within these.
-This form of study is useful for shedding light on something that is unknown to the majority of people.
+This form of study is useful for shedding light on something unknown to the majority of people.

 - The exploratory type of case study: Also referred to as pilot studies, this form of case study is generally used where a researcher or scientist wants to formulate or identify a set of research questions and study methods for a large-scale and complex project.
 This form is useful for adding clarification to a research process and it can help researchers make optimum use of the resources and time available for the larger-scale study to follow.

 - The cumulative form of case study: In this form of case study, the researcher draws together all the cases that have already been completed on a given topic.
 This form is useful for drawing generalizations from studies that have common elements.

 - The critical instance form of case study: These studies are undertaken when the person conducting the study wants to learn about or understand the outcome of an unusual event or they may use them to challenge existing (and accepted) assumptions that could be flawed because they are not critically understood.

 Regardless of the form or type of case study, you are conducting or need to conduct, it is essential to first work out the goals, purpose, and approach you will use for your study to be methodologically reliable and sound.